Oaklight/asksage-proxy/README_en.md

 #### Not OpenAI Compatible

-These endpoints interact directly with the AskSage API and do not convert responses to OpenAI's format:
+These are proxy server endpoints that provide server information and health status (they do not query the AskSage API):

 - **`/`**: Root endpoint with API information.
 - **`/health`**: Health check endpoint.
 Returns `200 OK` if the server is running.
+- **`/version`**: Version information endpoint.
+Returns current and latest available versions.

 #### Planned Endpoints